Jonathan-R-Hill/GUI-App/README.md

 # GUI App c#
  WiP

-Any form of data persistance is save in a text file where the .exe is located
+Any form of data persistance is saved in a text file where the .exe is located

 ## Complete features
 - Menu Selection
-- Close, Minimize (top right)
+- Close, Minimise (top right)
--  Apllication Movement using drag on the image
+-  Application Movement using drag on the image
 - Employee Creation and viewer with error handling
 	- Data persistance
  - Todo List